 Innovation prizes: what are they?
-Which are open right now and which will open in the future? – Room 2, Wednesday 25 September (10:00-11:00)
+Which are open right now and which will open in the future? – Innovative Europe Hub, Wednesday 25 September (10:00-11:00)

 This session will present the six EIC Horizon Prizes, Space, Batteries, Artificial Photosynthesis, Blockchains, Earth Observation and Humanitarian Aid, explaining how they work, how they stimulate open innovation and explore what other prizes may be launched in the future.

-Institutional Philanthropy Supporting Science, Research and Innovation – Auditorium, Wednesday 25 September (14:00-15:00)
+Institutional Philanthropy Supporting Science, Research and Innovation – Archimedes, Wednesday 25 September (14:00-15:00)

 This plenary session with Commissioner Moedas, will aim to increase understanding between the European Institutions and philanthropic sector.
 It will outline the past experiences that they have working together, and the main opportunities and challenges present with further collaborations, for both Horizon Europe, and more broadly for the European Research Area.